browse our ballistic glass gallery

 In recent years, the requirement for security in the built environment has increased to unprecedented levels.
 Due to the rise in domestic terrorism and serious crime, the built environment is under more threat than ever.
 At ESG, we’re gratified to know that we are helping to protect people and property, by providing the most advanced security glass on the market.

 We strive to be the UK’s leading manufacturer of security glass products.
 We’re extremely proud of being the first company to achieve approval for this product, in accordance with the LPCB Loss Prevention standard LPS1270:Issue1, when we launched ESG Secure Laminated Safety and Security Glass Glazing.
 Ours is still one of the leading security glass products in the UK.

 We’ve achieved this thoroughly deserved reputation for security glass by working closely with the security sector, including insurers, police forces and the UK’s main certification boards.
-In close consultation with these key stakeholders, we continually develop and maintain our products to provide the best solutions for the needs of the industry.
+In close consultation with these key stakeholders, we continually develop and maintain our products to provide the best solutions for the needs of the industry, giving you peace of mind that when you choose us you will be choosing one of the best.

 Our security glass covers the entire spectrum of the required levels of security, from EN356 manual attack resistant glass, through to ISO 16933:2007 blast resistant glass.
 EN356 manual attack resistant glass has become a part of our everyday experience, being commonly used in applications such as shopfronts and jewellery counters, and to protect many other high ticket price retail items.